Star Wars: Maul – Shadow Lord: Animation and design

-Animation supervisor Keith Kellogg, cinematography and effects lead Joel Aron, and sound designer David W. Collins all returned from previous Lucasfilm Animation projects.
-The series features a similar animation style to The Clone Wars and the other previous series, but with some changes to reflect its focus on Maul.
-Filoni described the style as "in that Clone Wars world, but a little bit more extreme".
-Witwer called it "more edgy and jagged and dangerous", and said Aron was giving the series "painterly malice and thick shadows and reds and purples and all kinds of incredible lighting".
-Portillo said Lucasfilm Animation improved all aspects of their work for the series, including assets, body mechanics, facial animation, lighting, effects, and matte paintings, even when compared to their most recent work on The Bad Batch and Star Wars: Tales of the Underworld (2025).
-She attributed this to Filoni telling the crew to move out of their comfort zones and avoid becoming complacent.
+As with the previous Star Wars animated series, the animation was provided by CGCG, Inc. and Lucasfilm Animation's internal team.
+Key creatives returned from previous Lucasfilm Animation projects, including animation supervisor Keith Kellogg, cinematography and effects lead Joel Aron, and sound designer David W. Collins.
+Portillo said the crew improved all aspects of their work compared to the previous series, including the quality of assets, body mechanics, facial animation, lighting, effects, and matte paintings, even when compared to their most recent work on The Bad Batch and Star Wars: Tales of the Underworld (2025).
+She attributed the improvements to Filoni challenging the crew to move out of their comfort zones and avoid becoming complacent.
 Filoni praised the team's work on the series, saying they were "actually creating cinema" with the new episodes.